 - Title Insurance Companies may or may not issue title insurance on properties sold at tax sale.
 Lenawee County will not take any property back due to the unavailability of title insurance.
 It is the purchaser's responsibility to satisfy the requirement of the Title Insurance Companies in order to obtain title insurance.

-- Properties can be pulled from Tax Sale at any time and for any reason at the Treasurer's discretion.
+- Properties can be pulled from Tax Sale at any time at the Treasurer's discretion.